AbbyBiying/Abbys-Weather-App/README.md

 If you check out this source code you can run it on your local machine.

-Install ruby-2.4.2 (via apt, brew, or rvm) gem install bundler bundle install bundle exec puma
+Install ruby-2.4.2 (via apt, brew, or rvm)
+Install Rails at the command prompt if you haven't yet:

+ $ gem install rails
+gem install bundler
+bundle install
+bundle exec puma